Monday, May 30, 2022

 Cape May, NJ

-The AC service took an additional round of begging, bribing and offers to clean the shop to get him to come to the boat and add some juice to the system.
-Good news there also AC now blows snow out of the vents.
+The AC service took an additional round of begging, bribing, and offers to clean the shop to get him to come to the boat and add some juice to the system.
+Good news there: also, AC now blows snow out of the vents.
 Bad news is now we will never see warm weather on the trip!
+Chart plotter is still currently at the helm.
+Every so often, it needs a slap on the side of the CPU to get the screen to come back.
+We have procured a shipping box, so it will be heading out for repair tomorrow.

 We needed to keep it in play in case we got caught in fog during our Jersey coast run to NYC.
-So hopefully the fairy will leave us alone for awhile.
+So hopefully the fairy will leave us alone for a while.
 So on with Cape May.
-We took a bike ride down to the light house at Cape May point.
+We took a bike ride down to the lighthouse at Cape May Point.
 On the way back we stumbled onto Cape May Winery.
 No love for Mike as they did not sell beer.
 Sue really missed her wing women!

 Tuesday, May 24, 2022